The songwriting major at Anderson University brings together the skills of musicianship and composition with those of writing and business.

 Once you complete your Commercial Music or Songwriting Application, your place on your selected interview date will be reserved, and a staff member will send an interview time to you approximately one week prior to your date.
 The Freshman Music Theory Placement Exam will also be proctored on your interview date or with the special arrangements you make with Michelle Holmes.

-If you would like to be considered for a music scholarship, you must audition for members of the faculty by March 1.
-If you would like to audition for scholarship consideration, please complete an audition.
+If you would like to be considered for a music scholarship, you must audition for members of the faculty by March 6.
+If you would like to audition for scholarship consideration, please complete an audition application.